JuanitoFatas/Ruby-Functional-Programming/README-EN.md

 end
 ```

-Can be written as a real expression like this:
+We are making the code harder to reader just to save some lines.
+Don't do that.
+This can be written as a more clear expression like this:

 ```ruby
 def get_best_object(obj1, obj2, obj3)